sbdrchauhan/python-DS-ML/10_SQL/README.md

 * SQL Workbench
 * SQL developer
 * TOAD, etc.
+* Online tool to practice: [phpMyAdmin](https://www.phpmyadmin.net/)

+> :bulb: **Caution**: Every database system has their own way to writing many of the syntax/queries that we see below.
+Only few syntax are standard, in that they are written same way in all platforms.
+So, you are always advised to look into the official documentation for each of the platforms (i.e. postgres, mysql, sqlite, microsoft sql, etc.) to know the specific syntax.
+Having said that, however, all the platforms do support the following functionality, and it's just syntax varies.
+Once you know certain functionality exist, it is however, very easy to look for in internet.

 A table in SQL is a type of entity (i.e. Dogs), and each row in that table as a specific *instance* of that type (i.e. A pug, a beagle, a different colored pug, etc.).
 This means that the columns would then represent the common properties shared by all instances of that entity (i.e. Color of fur, length of tail, etc.)